Karan15Nigam/Sampling_Assignment/README.md

 **Dataset**

-The dataset used contains credit card transaction records where:
+The dataset used(Creditcard_data.csv) contains credit card transaction records where:

 Most transactions are legitimate